dimajix/flowman/docs/cookbook/migrations.md

 Since recreating a table may lead to a data loss, the default value of the Flowman configuration property `flowman.default.relation.migrationStrategy` is set to `ALTER`.

+## Time of Migration

+Flowman will perform all migrations during the [`CREATE` execution phase](../concepts/lifecycle.md), before the target relations are populated with new records.
+Pending migrations are performed for all relations used in [build targets](../spec/target/index.md) which are listed in a [job](../spec/job/index.md).